jmscreation/simple-blockchain/README.md

 Run the `build.bat` script

 ### Note:
-Building on Linux requires the libtomcrypt and libtommath static library binaries for Linux which are currently not provided.
+Building on Linux requires the libtomcrypt and libtommath static library binaries for Linux.
+You can install this package using `sudo apt-get install libtomcrypt-dev` or whichever package manager you use.